Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions

 \section{Problem Statement}

 Throughout the paper we consider a control-affine nonlinear system of the following form: where $x \in \mathcal{X} \subset \R^n$ is the state and $u \in \mathbb{R}^m$ is the control input.
 Many important classes of real-world systems, such as those with Lagrangian dynamics, can be represented in this form.
 We assume that $f: \mathcal{X} \to \R^n$ and $g: \mathcal{X} \to \R^{n\times m}$ are locally Lipschitz continuous.
 We will call system \eqref{eq:system} the \textit{true plant}.
 The problem addressed in this paper is how to guarantee the safety of the true plant \eqref{eq:system} when its dynamics $f$ and $g$ are unknown, while trying to accomplish a desired task.
-Our proposed method will tackle this problem using real-time data and an approximate \textit{nominal model} of the system's dynamics, with $\tilde{f}: \mathcal{X} \to \R^n$ and $\tilde{g}: \mathcal{X} \to \R^{n\times m}$, We start by introducing some necessary background on CBFs, which are model-based tools that serve to enforce safety constraints for systems whose dynamics are known.
+Our proposed method will tackle this problem using real-time data and an approximate \textit{nominal model} of the system's dynamics, with $\tilde{f}: \mathcal{X} \to \R^n$ and $\tilde{g}: \mathcal{X} \to \R^{n\times m}$,